Labi-anjie/Labi-anjie/README.md

 - 💞️ I’m looking to collaborate on any project relating to the languages I listed
 - 📫 How to reach me owolabianjola0@gmail.com
 - 😄 Pronouns: she/her/hers
-- ⚡ Fun fact: I love crocheting and hanging out with my friends
+- ⚡ Fun fact: I love fashion, crocheting and hanging out with my friends

 <!---
 Labi-anjie/Labi-anjie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.